The Health Benefits Of Scallops

 LiveStrong reports these shellfish not only contain enough protein for a healthy adult's daily nutritional requirement, but they also have important nutrients such as phosphorous, vitamin B-12 and iron.
 Scallops are also a source of omega-3 fatty acids, which have been shown to decrease one's risk of a heart attack or stroke.

-Reading about the benefits of scallops may have you itching to incorporate them into your dinner plans, and you're in luck, as Sunrise of Bloomingdale, Illinois, is sharing a recipe that will surely get your taste buds excited.
+Reading about the benefits of scallops may have you itching to incorporate them into your dinner plans, and you're in luck, as Sunrise of Bloomingdale, near Chicago, Illinois, is sharing a recipe that will surely get your taste buds excited.

 Seared Cornmeal Scallops with Wild Mushrooms